Skip to Main Content

 Chief Deputy

-After graduating from Hanson Memorial High School, John Kahl pursued a degree in criminal justice at the University of Louisiana at Lafayette.
-In 1995, he began his career in law enforcement with the Lafayette Sheriff’s Department, working at the Lafayette Parish Correctional Center.
-In 1997, Kahl was hired as a Patrol Officer with the Broussard Police Department where he worked until being hired with the St. Mary Parish Sheriff’s Office as a Narcotics Agent in 1998.
+He began his law enforcement career in 1995 with the Lafayette Parish Sheriff's Office, working in the Lafayette Parish Correctional Center.
+In 1997, he became a Patrol Officer with the Broussard Police Department before joining the St. Mary Parish Sheriff's Office in 1998 as a Narcotics Agent.

-Since his time with the St. Mary Parish Sheriff's Office, Kahl has been assigned to the Louisiana State Police West District Narcotics Division, the United States Drug Enforcement Administration (DEA) Task Force, and the Federal Bureau of Investigation (FBI) Safe Streets Task Force.
+Throughout his career with SMPSO, Chief Kahl has served in a variety of specialized assignments, including positions with the St. Mary Parish Narcotics Task Force, Louisiana State Police West District Narcotics, U.S. Drug Enforcement Administration (DEA) Task Force, and FBI Safe Streets Task Force.

 Major Nick Rogers